vezel-dev/zig-sdk/README.md

 * `DefaultSources` (`true`, `false`): Enable/disable default `Compile` item includes.
 Defaults to `true`.
 * `Deterministic` (`true`, `false`): Enable/disable deterministic builds.
-Among other things, this will try to prevent the compiler from using relative paths and will prevent usage of certain problematic language features like `__TIME__`.
+Among other things, this will try to prevent the compiler from using absolute paths and will prevent usage of certain problematic language features like `__TIME__`.
 Defaults to `true`.